ITBlandMCT/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Labs/LAB_02_explore_azure_sspr.md

 1. You are in Microsoft Entra admin center.
 From the left navigation pane, expand the option for **Protection**, then select **Password reset**.

-1. From the left navigation pane, select **Audit logs**.
+1. From the left navigation pane of the Password reset \| Properties page, select **Audit logs**.
 Notice the information available and the available filters.
 Also note that you can download logs.

 1. Select **Download**.
 Note that you can format the download as CSV or JSON.
-Close the window by selecting the **X** on the top right corner of the screen.
+Close the page by selecting the **X** on the top right corner of the screen.

-1. From the left navigation pane, select **Usage & insights**.
+1. From the left navigation pane of the Password reset \| Audit logs page, select **Usage & insights**.

 1. Notice the information available that pertains to Registration.
 Note that it may take time to refresh this data, even after you do a refresh, so it may not yet reflect the registration or usage data from the previous task.

-1. From the top of the page select **Usage** to view the number of Self-service password resets and account unlocks by method.
+1. From the top of the of the Password reset \| Usage & insights page, select **Usage** to view the number of Self-service password resets and account unlocks by method.
 Note that it may take time to refresh this data, even after you do a refresh, so it may not yet reflect the usage data from the previous task.

 1. Close the open browser tabs.